 Many business owners and consumers already experience the convenience, affordability, and ease of ACH transactions without even realizing it.

-These are some ways ACH transfers may have already touched your life:
+These are some ways ACH bank transfers may have already touched your life:

 - Your salary is automatically deposited to your bank account on payday